I have so much love for Elizabeth Arden Advanced Ceramide Capsules

 This product is very versatile and can be used either as an oil, a serum, or a light moisturiser.
 I use it in a few different ways depending on climate and how my skin feels.

-Most days (normal / combination skin): apply a mist, water-based serum, and then capsule
+Most days (normal / combination skin): apply a mist, water-based serum, and then ceramide capsule

-feeling dehydrated or dry: apply a mist, hydrating serum, and then capsule, followed by a moisturiser or cream
+feeling dehydrated or dry: apply a mist, then ceramide capsule, followed by a mist, hydrating serum and a moisturiser or cream

 hot weather or feeling oily: just a mist and capsule